-San Diego - Additional Locations
+San Diego - Campus Additions

-Southern States University has three additional locations in San Diego: in La Jolla at 3252 Holiday Court, La Jolla, CA 92037 (the reception area is in Suite 111); in Pacific Beach at 919 Garnet Avenue, San Diego, CA 92109; and in San Marcos at 340 Rancheros Drive, San Marcos, CA 92069.
+Southern States University has three campus additions in San Diego: in La Jolla at 3252 Holiday Court, La Jolla, CA 92037 (the reception area is in Suite 111); in Pacific Beach at 919 Garnet Avenue, San Diego, CA 92109; and in San Marcos at 340 Rancheros Drive, San Marcos, CA 92069.
 All administration and management for these locations is directed from the Main Campus.